 Plants are majorly made up of water and most of them especially vegetable plants need a lot of water.
 The hydrogen in water helps them make use of photosynthesis so they can make their own food using carbon dioxide from the air.

 Water also sticks to the roots and helps to suck up nutrients from the soil.
-Otherwise the roots would go dry and die.
+Otherwise, the roots would go dry and die.
 The essential microorganisms that are present in the soil and that help provide the plants with nutrients also need water to survive.

 Plants use the method of transpiration to expend water from the stem and leaves.
-This helps create a system where the plants pull the water along with the nutrients from the soil and helps them to grow healthy and produce fruit.
+This helps create a system where the plants pull the water along with the nutrients from the soil and help them to grow healthy and produce fruit.